Adaptive enrichment trial designs using joint modeling of longitudinal and time-to-event data: Introduction

-It is common that in trials measuring a long-term TTE endpoint, such as overall survival (OS), investigators also collect repeated measures on biomarkers which may be predictive of the primary endpoint.
-Our aim is to leverage this additional information to improve interim deicision making such as subgroup selection and early stopping rules.
-We present a joint model for longitudinal and TTE data and base an enrichment trial design on the treatment effect parameter in the joint model.
-We then show, using simulation studies, that this results in higher power (using the same number of patients) as the equivalent trial which ignores the biomarker observations.
-Our simulation results are based on data from a study which measured OS and plasma circulating tumour DNA (ctDNA) levels (see \cite{dawson2013analysis}).
-To define subgroups, we hypothesise that patients who are HER2 negative will benefit more than patients who are HER2 positive from the experimental treatment.
+We present a joint model for longitudinal and TTE data and base an enrichment trial design on the treatment effect in the joint model.
+There has been significant interest in joint modeling of longitudinal and time-to-event data~\citep{henderson2000joint,rizopoulos2012joint} with a focus on prediction and personalised medicine.
+However, the uses of joint modeling have yet to be established in clinical trial designs.
+We show that by incorporating the longitudinal data into the analysis via joint modeling, this results in the subgroup which benefits being selected more frequently and higher power (using the same number of patients) as the equivalent trial which ignores the biomarker observations.
+Our simulation results are based on data from a study which measured OS and plasma circulating tumour DNA (ctDNA) levels ~\citep{dawson2013analysis}.
+To define subgroups, we hypothesise that patients who are HER2 negative will benefit from the experimental treatment more than patients who are HER2 positive.

+Similarly to \citet{magnusson2013group}, we use the ``threshold selection" rule combined with an error spending test to clearly predefine the subgroup selection and stopping rules before the trial commences.
+We present a method where, in the setting of TTE data and joint modeling, the relationship between number of observed events and information levels can be exploited to design an efficient clinical trial.
+The novel feature of this work is an enrichment trial which uses a modern joint model to make both interim decisions and perform hypothesis testing.